vanessaaleung/data-science-notes/statistics/README.md

 - Every predictor added to a model increases R-squared and never decreases it
 - Adjusted R-squared compensates for the addition of variables and only increases if the new term enhances the model more than what is predicted by chance and

+### Confidence Interval
+_How likely the result is robust and repeatable_

+Example: A 95% confidence interval

+If we repeat the experiment over and over again, we would expect the interval to cover the true value in the population 95% of the time.